Real-life stories

 Carla consulted two general paediatricians who reassured her that nothing was the matter.
 Frustrated, she visited a physiotherapist to help Clara’s motor development.
 Mere minutes into the consultation, it became apparent to the physiotherapist that Clara needed to see a neurologist immediately.

-"We were lucky to find a physiotherapiest who was very young, but capable.
+"We were lucky to find a physiotherapist who was very young, but capable.
 Surely it was the first time that she saw a baby with SMA in her life, but it took her three minutes to understand".

 The next month went by in a heartbeat.
 The neurologist diagnosed SMA via myogram, soon confirmed by genetic testing.
 The doctors walked Clara’s parents through the possible therapies.
 In fact, there was no choice to be made: only one of the three EMA-approved SMA medicines was available in Spain at that time.
 For other options, Clara’s parents would have had to apply for compassionate use programs, but a newborn with SMA had recently passed away, in Spain, while waiting for an answer.
 There was no time to lose.
 Four-months-old Clara received her first medicine only weeks after receiving the diagnosis.
 In Spain, many other babies with SMA are not as lucky.
 They face much longer waits that delay diagnosis and access to treatment.
 These processes are in desperate need to be expedited, so that treatment can begin as soon as possible.